top of page

 • In playing a match a team is comprised of four boys and two girls.

-• Dual matches will be played throughout the season.
+• Dual matches can be played throughout the season.

 Section 8: Not For Profit Organization